Dental Office Front Desk Scheduling Tips

 • Insufficient knowledge on how to schedule a new patient.

-• Not able to to quickly differentiate the types of calls coming in and prioritize them correctly.
+• Not able to quickly differentiate the types of calls coming in and prioritize them correctly.

 • Not rapidly handling calls so that most attention is put on new patient calls, and secondarily, existing patient calls.